 The phrase "homeless college student" sounds like a contradiction to many.
-If someone has enough money to pay the outrageous cost of tuition how could they be homeless?
+If someone has enough money to pay the outrageous cost of tuition, how could they be homeless?
 Sadly, this statement is not a contradiction.
 In fact, it is a growing problem on college campuses.
 The HOPE Lab at University of Wisconsin surveyed 70 community colleges across 24 states and found that 14 percent of the students involved in the study were homeless.

-After reading that, I wondered how that number translated to four year higher education institutions, such as Ramapo College, the college I attend.
+After reading that, I wondered how that number translated to four-year higher education institutions, such as Ramapo College, the college I attend.
 When I was unable to find sufficient information online, I turned to a fellow college student who previously struggled with homelessness.

-Vanessa Mirasola is a senior at Ramapo College who is majoring in sociology with a minor in criminology.
+Vanessa Mirasola is a senior at Ramapo College majoring in sociology with a minor in criminology.
 Despite the stress associated with being homeless for the better part of her early college career, she is managing to graduate a whole semester early.

 Mirasola has been on her own since graduating high school and received no support in her decision to go to college.
 She has no "parental monetary pipeline," as she puts it, and holds a full-time job with the Bergen County Attorney Ethics Committee on top of being a full-time student.
 It is because of student loans that she has the funds to be at Ramapo College; they cover virtually all of her tuition.

 Mirasola struggled with homelessness, living out of her car at times because student loans do not cover the cost of living on campus.
-And most full-time jobs offered to college students do not pay nearly enough to afford on-campus housing, much less an apartment in Northern Jersey, on top of the rest of her bills.
-At 19, she lucked out and found affordable off-campus housing and the amazing job she has now.
+Most full-time jobs offered to college students do not pay nearly enough to afford on-campus housing, much less an apartment in Northern Jersey, on top of the rest of her bills.
+At 19, she lucked out and found affordable off-campus housing and the job she has now.

-"The hardest part was everyone gearing up for the holidays or summer break when for me, it really meant I had to find a place to store my belongings and someone willing to house me for a few months," she said.
+"The hardest part was everyone gearing up for the holidays or summer break when for me, it really meant I had to find a place to store my belongings and someone willing to house me for a few months," she says.
 "Interim housing is not available for the whole duration of a break and it’s very expensive."

 The stigma attached to homelessness only made things harder on Mirasola.

-"I was ashamed to admit to myself that I didn’t make enough money to live off of, and I shouldn’t have felt that way," she said.
+"I was ashamed to admit to myself that I didn’t make enough money to live off of, and I shouldn’t have felt that way," she says.
 "Who goes to college full time and can earn a living wage without a degree?
 But, I did nonetheless.
 My friends could spend their working money on new clothes and food and mine went towards saving for a deposit on an apartment.
 Additionally, not having parents, especially due to violence, carries a stigma within itself.
 I felt people assumed I must be stupid or weird or crazy because my mother murdered my father, and [because] the rest of my family is essentially impoverished and I [have] had zero financial help from anyone.
 Everyone assumes that attending college means you have money, and to some degree it does.
 But for people like me who get a large amount of financial aid, our tuition is covered but not much else.
 Many people can’t wrap their heads around having $13,000 to attend school but not enough money for food and rent, when in actuality it’s a serious problem."

-And Mirasola knew others in a similar situation to her.
+And Mirasola knew others in similar situations.

 "[My friend] slept in her car for a majority of the semester that I hung out with her."